mottosso/learn-cinder/book/images_in_cinder.md

 loadImage(loadUrl( "http://site.com/image.png"));
 ```

-We can also use this method to load images stored in resources (described in a [separate guide](http://libcinder.org/docs/dev/_cinder_resources.html)):
+We can also use this method to load images stored in resources (described in a [separate guide](resources.md):

 ```cpp
 loadImage(loadResource(RES_LOGO_IMAGE));
 ```

-If you look up `loadIma in the Cinder documentation, you’ll see it returns an [ImageSourceRef](http://libcinder.org/docs/dev/namespacecinder.html#aca11590d504e68de86f3a57444c2eb70).
-The way this class (and its cousin, [ImageTargetRef](http://libcinder.org/docs/dev/namespacecinder.html#aa5caf83179f34be27691363934b85afb)) work under the hood will be the topic of a future tutorial, but we can benefit from them without understanding their inner workings.
-In short, an [ImageSource](http://libcinder.org/docs/dev/classcinder_1_1_image_source.html) is able to represent any sort of image, even the ones we can’t manipulate directly using [Channel](http://libcinder.org/docs/dev/classcinder_1_1_channel_t.html)s or[Surface](http://libcinder.org/docs/dev/classcinder_1_1_surface_t.html)s.
-You can pass an ImageSourceRef to the constructor of [gl::Texture](http://libcinder.org/docs/dev/classcinder_1_1gl_1_1_texture.html)s, [Channel](http://libcinder.org/docs/dev/classcinder_1_1_channel_t.html)s, [Surface](http://libcinder.org/docs/dev/classcinder_1_1_surface_t.html)s and several other classes like our OpenCV wrapper classes.
+If you look up [`loadImage()`] in the Cinder documentation, you’ll see it returns an [`ImageSource`].
+The way this class (and its cousin, [`ImageTarget`]) work under the hood will be the topic of a future tutorial, but we can benefit from them without understanding their inner workings.
+In short, an [`ImageSource`] is able to represent any sort of image, even the ones we can’t manipulate directly using [`Channel`] or[`Surface`].
+You can pass an ImageSourceRef to the constructor of [`gl::Texture`], [`Channel`], [`Surface`] and several other classes like our OpenCV wrapper classes.
 The power of this design - a separate class to represent a generic source of an image - is that a source and its destination can negotiate between themselves to create the best representation.
-For example, let’s imagine you have a grayscale 8-bit image stored in a PNG file you’d like to turn into a [gl::Texture](http://libcinder.org/docs/dev/classcinder_1_1gl_1_1_texture.html).
+For example, let’s imagine you have a grayscale 8-bit image stored in a PNG file you’d like to turn into a [`gl::Texture`].
 By using code like the following, you get the most optimal representation:

 ```cpp
 gl::Texture myTexture = loadImage( "grayscale.png" );
 ```

 OpenGL can store textures in a special grayscale-only mode which saves valuable GPU memory.
-The [ImageSource](http://libcinder.org/docs/dev/classcinder_1_1_image_source.html) which comes back from`loadIma can tell the constructor of [gl::Texture](http://libcinder.org/docs/dev/classcinder_1_1gl_1_1_texture.html) the things it needs to know to allocate such a representation, and it does so automatically.
+The [`ImageSource`] which comes back from`loadIma can tell the constructor of [`gl::Texture`] the things it needs to know to allocate such a representation, and it does so automatically.

 And what about the other way around - writing an image out as a file?
 As you might have guessed, it’s done with a function called `writeImage()` imageSource to dataTarget.
 Optional extension parameter allows specification of a file type..."):